 - He would be interested in a presentation by waste management and recycling

 - He is working on buying locally grown food and sustainably grown meat

-Bob Pickard, owner High Country Café & Health Food Store Jan.
-7. 2011
+Bob Pickard, owner High Country Café and Health Food Store January 7.
+2011

 - Has recycling bins for glass, metal, aluminum, plastics